Three unique Tom French communities featured on Spring Parade of Homes

-The Spring Parade of Homes, which runs daily April 22 through May 7, is a Kansas City tradition, offering homebuyers the opportunity to view the latest in new home designs and innovations from the finest homebuilders, such as Tom French Homes.
+The Spring Parade of Homes, which starts today and runs daily through May 7, is a Kansas City tradition, offering homebuyers the opportunity to view the latest in new home designs and innovations from the finest homebuilders, such as Tom French Homes.

 As one of the area’s most respected homebuilders, Tom French has been designing and building superior custom homes and maintenance-provided neighborhoods since 1978.
 Homes built by French are known for quality and craftsmanship, blending tradition with current design trends.
 His communities offer an abundance of designs with an emphasis on main floor living, featuring beautiful and extensive trim work, detailed cabinetry and show-stopping fireplaces; vaulted ceilings and open spaces allow for comfortable entertaining.
 The result is charm blended with ease of care.